 Don’t be overwhelmed or think you need to do this “perfectly”!
 Done is always better than perfect.
 Start with a few strokes and eventually work your way into a more in-depth routine.
 Watch this video tutorial if you need help getting started >

 How often should I dry brush?
 Daily is often enough.
 You only need to do this for about 2 minutes (or even less).

 When to dry brush?
-Incorporate this ritual whenever suits your schedule best.
-Morning or night—just make sure you skin is dry!
-I prefer to dry brush in the morning as it energizes me and is best the flow of my day.
+Incorporate this ritual whenever it suits your schedule best.
+Morning or night—just make sure your skin is dry!
+I prefer to dry brush in the morning as it energizes me and is best for the flow of my day.